About the JM Burgerscentrum

 The JM Burgerscentrum (JMBC) is the national research school for fluid mechanics in The Netherlands.
 Its main goals are:

-About 60 professors with their groups, in total about 200 senior scientific staff members, participate in the JMBC.
-These groups are located at the universities in Delft, Eindhoven, Twente, Groningen, Wageningen, and Utrecht.
+About 200 scientific staff (i.e. full, associate, and assistant professors) participate in it.
+At present also about 350 PhD-students and 60 postdocs participate in the JMBC.
+The participating groups are located at the universities in Delft, Eindhoven, Twente, Groningen, Wageningen, and Utrecht.
 The various fluid-dynamics groups are based in different departments, and in different disciplines: in Civil Engineering; Mechanical Engineering, Maritime Technology, (Applied) Physics, Aerospace Engineering, Applied Mathematics, Chemical Technology, Biology, and in Physical Oceanography.
-The professors with their senior staff form the Council of Project Leaders, which meets regularly.
-At the end of 2019, approximately 350 PhD-students and 60 postdocs were registered as participants of the JMBC.

 The scientific director of the JMBC is assisted by the Management Team, consisting of the local directors in Delft, Eindhoven and Twente (who are also representing the groups in Groningen, Wageningen and Utrecht).
 The running of the JMBC takes place under final responsibility of the Board of the JMBC.

-The research projects carried out by the JMBC groups can be arranged in three main research themes:
+The research projects carried out by the JMBC groups can be grouped into three main research themes:

 The JMBC research groups have various scientific contacts with research groups in other countries, often in the form of individual collaboration projects, but also in the form of organised networks.
 This international setting implies joint publications with other researchers from all over the world, and also exchange of staff: external visitors to the JMBC groups and JMBC staff visiting foreign fluid-mechanics groups.